Generalized Kramers-Wannier Duality from Bilinear Phase Map

 The kernel is the root of several key properties of the KW duality.
 First, we have

-That is, the duality mapping does not distinguish $\ket{\{s_{i}\}}$ and $\ket{\{s_{i}+ 1 \}}$.
-Both states are mapped to the same state of the dual spins $\hat{s}_{i}$.
-Therefore, if we start from a system with an SSB phase with two ground states $\ket{\{s_{i}\}}$ and $\ket{\{s_{i}+ 1 \}}$, the KW duality will map them to the same state.
+That is, the duality mapping does not distinguish $\ket{\{s_{i}\}}$ and $\ket{\{s_{i}+ 1 \}}$: both states are mapped to the same state of the dual spins $\hat{s}_{i}$.
+Therefore, for a system with an SSB phase with two ground states $\ket{\{s_{i}\}}$ and $\ket{\{s_{i}+ 1 \}}$, the KW duality will map them to the same state.
 For the same reason, the KW duality maps the states in the odd sector of the $\Z_2$ symmetry (i.e., $\ket{\{s_i\}} - \ket{\{s_i + 1\}}$) to zero.
-Hence, \textit{the kernel leads to a loss of unitarity of the KW duality}.
+Hence, \textit{the nontrivial kernel is a sufficient condition} to the loss of unitarity of the KW duality.